10 Best High-Fiber Foods for Toddlers

-A half cup of black beans and chickpeas both deliver 8 grams fiber.
+A half cup of black beans and chickpeas both deliver 8 grams fiber, per the USDA.
 Fiber-packed beans are quite versatile.
 Whir chickpeas into hummus, roast them for a crunchy snack, or serve them straight from the can.
 Black beans are perfect for taco night (try these 5-ingredient Black Bean Tacos).
-Beans are a super-healthy food for kids to eat, and if you think your kids don't like them you may have just not found the right preparation.
+Beans are a super-healthy food for kids to eat.
+If your kids turn their noses up at them, you may have just not found the right preparation.
 New bean-based pastas, made with chickpea flour or lentil flour, are high in fiber and protein and have a kid-friendly texture.
 Lentils, white beans and kidney beans are all kid-friendly (and high-fiber) legumes to try too.

 Pictured recipe: Almost Chipotle's Guacamole

 This creamy green orb is technically a fruit.
-Eat a half cup, and you'll get 5 grams of fiber.
+Eat a half cup, and you'll get about 6 grams of fiber, according to the USDA.
 Avocados are also rich in heart-healthy fats.
-Most kids like the taste, but if yours is averse to avocado's texture or flavor, try blending it into a smoothie for a fiber boost.
-Avocados are excellent in guacamole (of course!) and creamy dips, and as a toast topper.
+Most kids like the taste, but if yours is averse to avocado's texture or flavor, try blending it into a smoothie for a fiber boost (it also gives the smoothie a super silky texture).
+Avocados are excellent in guacamole (of course!), as part of a creamy dip and as a toast topper.

-Almonds top the list as the nut that packs the most fiber, with 3½ grams in a 1-ounce serving.
-Peanuts aren't that far behind at just over 2½ grams fiber per ounce, but for that extra leg up, consider swapping your peanut butter for almond butter.
+Almonds top the list as the nut that packs the most fiber, with 3½ grams in a 1-ounce serving, according to the USDA.
+Peanuts aren't that far behind at just over 2½ grams of fiber per ounce, but for that extra leg up, consider swapping your peanut butter for almond butter.
 Nuts are also a great source of healthy fats for kids.
 If allergies are a concern, try sunflower seeds or pumpkin seeds for a fiber and protein boost.

-Not only is this sweet, juicy fruit available year-round, but you can also buy precubed frozen mango in the freezer section, which cuts out the prep.
-A cup has nearly 3 grams fiber.
-If your kids are mango smoothie-fiends, frozen mango makes an especially great choice.
+Not only is this sweet, juicy fruit available year-round, but you can also buy pre-cubed frozen mango in the freezer section, which cuts out the prep.
+A cup has nearly 3 grams of fiber, according to the USDA.
+If your kids are mango smoothie fiends, frozen mango makes an especially great choice.
 And unlike juicing, which extracts the fiber, when you mix fruit in a blender for smoothies the fiber stays intact.

 Pictured recipe: Sweet & Sour Chicken

 Not every grain works for every kid—some like whole-wheat pasta, some like brown rice, some like quinoa (and yes, unfortunately, some seemingly don't like any).
-The key is to pick whole grains that cook quickly (for the sanity of moms, dads and hungry kid bellies).
-It's also important to introduce whole grains early and often, so kids get used to seeing and eating them.
+The key is to pick whole grains that cook quickly (for the sake of moms, dads and hungry kid bellies).
+It's also important to introduce whole grains early in a child's life and often, so they get used to seeing and eating them.

-Whole-wheat pasta needs 10 to 12 minutes in boiling water and one serving (1 cup, cooked) has 4 grams of fiber.
+Whole-wheat pasta needs 10 to 12 minutes in boiling water and one serving (1 cup, cooked) has about 5 grams of fiber, according to the USDA.
 Quinoa also cooks up in about 15 minutes.
-Sure, pasta seems like the most kid-friendly starch (hello, mac and cheese!), but rice ranks high for the littler people, too.
+Sure, pasta seems like the most kid-friendly starch (hello, mac and cheese!), but rice ranks high for the younger crowd, too.
 "I love the ease of microwavable rice pouches, for a quick way to add fiber when I'm crunched for time," says Holley Grainger, M.S., R.D., owner and creator of Cleverful Living.
 Farro, barley and oats all come in quick-cooking varieties as well and still deliver a punch of whole-grain fiber.

 Also known as prunes, these shriveled fruits are practically synonymous with staying regular.
-A ¼-cup serving boasts a fairly generous 3 grams of fiber.
+A ¼-cup serving boasts a fairly generous 3 grams of fiber per the USDA.
 For kids' smaller appetites and fingers, try individually packaged dried plums, such as Sunsweet Ones, which look like "candy" and stay very moist inside the package.

 Pictured recipe: Lemon-Parm Popcorn

 This airy, low-calorie snack is technically a whole grain.
-And while a cup only has 1 gram fiber, it's typical to eat closer to 3 cups (so 3 grams of fiber!).
-Don't forget—single-serve bags make for great school snacks.
+And while a cup only has 1 gram of fiber, according to the USDA, it's typical to eat closer to 3 cups (so 3 grams of fiber!).
+And single-serve bags make for great school snacks.
 For babies and toddlers, popcorn is considered a choking hazard, so wait until they're older to introduce this high-fiber snack.